Want to know how to start a clothing business in Africa? You’ve found the right article.

 Technical note: Throughout this article, the term ‘clothing’ generally refers to any items used to cover or protect any parts of the human body.
-This loose definition includes underwear, shoes, socks, shirts, dresses, trousers and… we hope you get the idea!
+This loose definition includes all kinds of formal and informal clothing: underwear, shoes, socks, shirts, dresses, trousers and… we hope you get the idea!

 #1 – A large and rapidly growing population